xansec/picoCTF/docs/specs/on-demand.md

 6. API presents the "client" with the running port information
 7. "client" interacts with the challenge on the "docker server"

-Steps 1-3 are one time actions during challenge deployment similar to other hacksport problem types.
+**Steps 1-3** are one time actions during challenge deployment similar to other hacksport problem types.
 The only significant difference is that the `DockerChallenge` class does not result in any service actually being started.

-Steps 4-7. are the "on-demand" functionality and can be repeated multiple times, as a user desires.
+**Steps 4-7** are the "on-demand" functionality and can be repeated multiple times, as a user desires.

+The following screenshots show the user facing interaface for on-demand challenges.

 #### Initial View (4)